coderedart/jokolay/crates/jokolink/README.md

 ## Configuration
-Jokolink configuration is stored in json format.
+Jokolink configuration is stored in json format and a default config file will be created in the same directory as the dll.

     * loglevel:
       default: "info"